brianc/node-pg-copy-streams/README.md

  * Small refactor in copy-from passing from 3 push to 2 push in every chunk transform loop
  * Add bench/ directory for benchmarks
+ * Add benchmark to compare performance of pg-copy-stream wrt psql during copy-from
+ * Add benchmark to measure memory usage of copy-from

 ### version 2.1.0 - published 2019-03-19